 Inspections: As a custom exempt processor, wild game processors will be inspected on an occasional basis by a local MDA Meat Inspector.
 Routine inspections are conducted approximately quarterly; however, the frequency of inspections will vary depending on the scale of the operation and the seasonality of the business.

-Contact the MDA’s Dairy and Meat Inspection Division at 651-201-6300.
+Contact the MDA Dairy and Meat Inspection Division at 651-201-6300.
 An inspector will be assigned to review your operation and discuss the steps needed to obtain a license and a permit.
-Depending upon your facilities and operation, you may be licensed immediately or may need to make some improvements before licensing can occur.
+You and your inspector will work together to make a plan for any needed improvements identified.
+Processors already operating will be allowed to continue processing wild game as they work toward meeting the requirements.

 Products processed at a custom exempt facility, including meat, poultry, and wild game, may not be sold and must be labeled “NOT FOR SALE.”
 These products may not be used in any way in a food facility because they have not been processed under continuous inspection.
 This is not a change from previous regulations of wild game products.